Marian (aka Azure11) has been working as a professional artist since 2006 and has sold over 600 paintings in that time.

 - I always apply a first layer of slightly watered down cream or white paint to the textured canvas to cover everything evenly and give a base coat to start working on.
 Make sure this layer is dry before starting anything else and make sure you get into all the cracks and crevices.

-- The second layer i apply is a layer of very watery acrylic paint (practically only coloured water).
+- The second layer I apply is a layer of very watery acrylic paint (practically only coloured water).
 I will apply a dark colour that will go with my planned colour scheme (or burnt umber that will go with everything).
-When this layer is still wet, use a wet sponge to gently take off some of the paint that is covering the higher parts of the texture so that that you have some white peaks showing.
+When this layer is still wet, use a wet sponge to gently take off some of the paint that is covering the higher parts of the texture so that you have some white peaks showing.

 - A layer of blended paint applied neat onto the canvas with different colour blended into each other

 - A layer of very watered-down paint to again get into the cracks and crevices